 The program is modeled on the way the fashion industry really works from conceptual development through the sales floor.
-Students learn how to succeed in and connect every aspect of the industry from creating and selecting materials to honing and developing their style to designing for varied target markets to the business and management of building brands.
-The PhilaU program not only mirrors the fashion world but also immerses students in the industry through campus projects and visitors and internships with top designers and companies in Philadelphia, New York City and around the world.
-From large-scale chains like Urban Outfitters and Ann Taylor to couture designers like Vera Wang, our graduates are sought after because they can hit the ground running and have the talent, knowledge and experience they need to rise quickly.
+Students learn how to succeed in and connect every aspect of the industry from creating and selecting materials to honing and developing their style to designing for varied target markets and handling the business and management of building brands.
+The PhilaU program not only mirrors the fashion world but also immerses students in the industry through campus projects, visitors and internships with top designers and companies in Philadelphia, New York City and around the world.
+From large-scale chains like Urban Outfitters and Ann Taylor, to high-end designers like Vera Wang, our graduates are sought after because they can hit the ground running and have the talent, knowledge and experience they need to rise quickly.

 Expert Faculty with Industry Ties

 Our faculty members have served as senior leaders in design and product development for apparel manufacturers.
 They have worked as everything from fashion designers and illustrators to fashion journalists.
 They are industry consultants who regularly lend their expertise to major apparel companies and are often featured media experts commenting on fashion trends.
 As fashion insiders, they're in step with current market trends and share valuable up-to-the-minute insights on an industry that is always on the move.
 Through their professional connections our students have interned with and/or been hired by companies and designers.